vistle/vistle/module/general/ReadSeisSol/ReadSeisSol.md

 [headline]:<>

+## Introduction

 [SeisSol](https://www.seissol.org/) is an Open Source Software for the numerical simulation of seismic wave phenomena and earthquake dynamics.
-This Reader has been developed in the ChEESE project to be able to visualize SeisSol generated earthquakes in vistle.
-The result of the SeisSol simulation is stored in an HDF5 file which will be read by this Reader via [XDMF](https://xdmf.org/index.php/XDMF_Model_and_Format) files.
-The XDMF files can be generated with the python script [seissolxdmfwriter](https://pypi.org/project/seissolxdmfwriter/) provided by the SeisSol team.
+This Reader has been developed in the [ChEESE](https://cheese-coe.eu/https://cheese-coe.eu/) project to be able to visualize SeisSol generated earthquakes in Vistle.
+The result of the SeisSol simulation can be stored in XDMF/HDF5 or XDMF/Binary files which will be read by this Reader via [XDMF](https://xdmf.org/index.php/XDMF_Model_and_Format).
+The XDMF files can be generated or readjusted with the python scripts [seissolxdmfwriter](https://pypi.org/project/seissolxdmfwriter/) and [seissolxdmf](https://pypi.org/project/seissolxdmf/) provided by the SeisSol team.

-- **lon**: Longitude of the sea domain in WGS84 coordinates

-- **lat**: Latitdude of the sea domain in WGS84 coordinates

-- **grid_lat**: Latitdude of the topography in WGS84 coordinates

-- **grid_lon**: Longitude of the topography in WGS84 coordinates

-- **time**: Timesteps used for the simulation

-- **eta**: Wave amplitude per timestep

-Additional attributes like scalar data will be mapped onto the sea surface.
+## Preconditions

+### Install Requirements

+- [XDMF](https://xdmf.org/index.php/XDMF_Model_and_Format) 3: build from source or installed via packagemanager

+### XDMF-File Adjustments

+To be able to read the files and utilizing the vistle distribution it is needed to resample the intial XDMF files.
+For this purpose

 ## How the reader works

 The reader is able to read netCDF files which uses a [PnetCDF](https://parallel-netcdf.github.io/) supported file type.
 In general the module will fetch the longitude and latitude values for the sea (**lon**, **lat**) and the batheymetry (**grid_lon**, **grid_lat**) from the ncfile which has to be specified in the parameter browser.
 Based on each longitude-latitude pair the reader creates a 2D grid, varies the wave height (**eta** - orthogonal to longitude and latitude coordinates) per timestep and creates a 3D polygon surface representing the sea surface out of it.
 If an attribute **bathymetry** is provided with the netCDF file the reader will build a ground surface as well.

 ---

-## Install Requirements

-- PnetCDF: build with --enable-thread-safe flag as described on [PnetCDF-GitHub](https://github.com/Parallel-NetCDF/PnetCDF)

-The pnetcdf install directory should be added to your $PATH environment variable in order to be found by CMake, otherwise it won't be build.

 [moduleHtml]:<>